GenoML/genoml2/README.md

     # outputs/validation_test_discrete_geno.testedModel_allSamples_performanceMetrics.csv
 ```

-> *Note:* When munging the test dataset on the reference model columns using the --ref_cols_harmonize, be sure not to include the --featureselection flag, as you have already specified the columns to keep moving forward.
+> *Note:* When munging the test dataset on the reference model columns using the --ref_cols_harmonize, be sure not to include the --feature_selection flag, as you have already specified the columns to keep moving forward.

 <a id="5"></a>
 ## 5. Experimental Features